jliagouris/UCDS/syllabus.md

   - Root-cause analysis

 ## Course Objectives
-The course aims at training students in fundamental and emerging techniques that help humans understand the behavior of data processing systems.
+The course aims at training students in fundamental and emerging techniques that help humans understand data processing pipelines.
 The course is divided in three parts.
 In Part I, we will discuss concepts of database provenance and causality that provide insights into query results.
 In Part II, we will discuss relevant AI techniques for explaining classifications and interpreting model predictions.
 In Part III, we will discuss state-of-the-art profiling, tracing, and performance analysis techniques for distributed systems.